How to see the International Space Station in the night sky

 There's lots of information and news online about what's actually happening on the International Space Station.
 Visit NASA's ISS webpage to find out who's up there now.

-Have you managed to spot the ISS, or even capture a photograph of it?
+Have you managed to spot the International Space Station or capture a photograph of it?
 Let us know by contacting us via email, or on Facebook, Twitter and Instagram.

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk